nils-n/city-cycling/README.md

 - [Eagle](https://eagle.cool/store) to capture page previews and organize assets
 - [Leonardo.ai](https://leonardo.ai/) to generate fake preview images for the products in the shop
 - [Font Awesome](https://fontawesome.com/) for icons in SVG format
+- [Remove BG](https://www.remove.bg/) to remove background of the product preview images

 ### Languages